 PT Nusa Halmahera Minerals (PT NHM) is an Indonesian joint venture company owned by Newcrest Mining Limited (75%) and PT Aneka Tambang (Persero) (25%).
 PT NHM operates two underground gold mines, Kencana and Toguraci at the Gosowong mine site in North Halmahera District, North Maluku Province, Indonesia.

-Due to several major stope over-break events at Toguraci, NHM changed the mining method from a bottom-up Avoca stoping approach using waste rock as fill material and leaving sill pillars; to a top down open stope method using paste fill without sill pillars.
+Due to several major stope over-break events at Toguraci, NHM changed the mining method from a bottom-up Avoca stoping approach using waste rock as fill material and leaving sill pillars; to a top-down open-stoping method using paste fill without sill pillars.

-The revised mine plan originally had stoping progressing from the current level to the base of reserves followed by extraction of the sill pillars at the interface between the two mining methods at the end of mine life.
-Geotechnical modelling was conducted on the revised mine plan and it was recommended that these high-grade sill pillars be taken early due to the risk of them overstressing and being difficult to recover if left until the end of mine life.
-The backfill material above the sill pillars is unconsolidated run of mine development waste rock or unconsolidated rockfill (URF).
+The revised mine plan originally had stoping progressing from the current operating level to the base of reserves followed by extraction of the sill pillars at the interface between the two mining methods at the end of mine life.
+Geotechnical modelling was conducted on the revised mine plan.
+It was recommended that these high-grade sill pillars be extracted earlier in the mine sequence.
+This reduced the risk of pillars overstressing, and more difficult recovery at the end of mine life.
+The backfill material above the sill pillars is unconsolidated run-of-mine development waste rock or unconsolidated rockfill (URF).

 Due to earlier attempts to extract sill pillars under URF not being successful in the upper areas of the mine, it was stipulated that the URF above the five remaining pillars must be consolidated prior to stoping.
 Cost-benefit analysis showed this to be justifiable due to the high grade of the ore locked up in the pillars.